camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 ## Configuring a Spring Process Application

-The following shows an example of how to bootstrap a SpringProcessApplication inside a spring application context XML file:
+The following shows an example of how to bootstrap a SpringProcessApplication inside a Spring application context XML file:

 ```xml
 <beans xmlns="http://www.springframework.org/schema/beans"